The Missing Cross to Purity

 when it has it, it lifts up the mind,

-and so brings under the judgment of them that are in the sober life,
+and so brings under the judgment of those who are in the sober life,

 and of the world also, and to be like them.